Garden Bed Calculator

 Optimal Width

-Keep beds 4 feet wide or less so you can reach the center from either side without stepping on the soil.
+Keep beds 4 feet wide or less so you can reach the center from either side.

 Soil Mix